mjordan/riprap/README.md

 ### Plugins

 One of Riprap's principle design requirements is flexibility.
 To meet this goal, it uses plugins to process most of its input and output.
-It supports plugins that:
+It supports four types of plugins:

-* Fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
+* "fetchresourcelist" plugins fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
 A sample plugin that reads resource URLs from a text file, `app:riprap:plugin:fetch:from:file`, already exists and is configured in `config/services.yaml`.
+Multiple fetchresourcelist plugins can be configured at once.
-* Query an external utility or service to get the digest of the current resource.
+* "fetchdigest" plugins query an external utility or service to get the digest of the current resource.
 A plugin that queries a Fedora API Specification-compliant repository, `app:riprap:plugin:fetchdigest:from:fedoraapi`, and is configured in `config/services.yaml`.
+Only one fetchdigest plugin can be configured.
-* Persist data (e.g., to a RDBMS, to the Fedora repository, etc.) after performing a fixity check on each Fedora resource.
+* "persist" plugins persist data after performing a fixity check on each Fedora resource (e.g. to a RDBMS, into the Fedora repository, etc.).
 A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.
+Multiple persist plugins can be configured at once.
-* Execute after performing a fixity check on each Fedora resource.
-Two plugins of this type are available: a plugin that sends an email on failure, `app:riprap:plugin:postvalidate:mailfailures`, and a (not yet complete) plugin that will be able to migrate fixity events from a legacy system (in this case, Fedora 3.x AUDIT data).
+* "postcheck" plugins execute after performing a fixity check on each Fedora resource.
+Two plugins of this type currently exist: a plugin that sends an email on failure, `app:riprap:plugin:postcheck:mailfailures`, and a (not yet complete) plugin that will be able to migrate fixity events from a legacy system (in this case, Fedora 3.x AUDIT data).
 Both plugins are confiured in `config/services.yaml`.
+Multiple postcheck plugins can be configured at once.

 ### Message queue listener